 We first learned how to make Squishy Circuits at the World Maker Faire (2011) at the New York Hall of Science.
 Squishy Circuits are a project of the Thomas Lab at the University of Saint Thomas to teach children about circuitry and electronics.
 Squishy circuits are made with conductive and insulator dough.
 The conductive dough includes salt and cream of tartar, which enables it to carry electricity to light emitting diodes (LEDs), just like copper wire, or power a motor or buzzer when connected to a battery pack.
 The dough can also be used to build batteries – similar to the lemon battery experiment only cooler!

-Our world’s longest squishy battery will be featured in a chapter of a “Design, Make, Play” book from the New York Hall of Science (soon to be published).
+Our world’s longest squishy battery is featured in a chapter of a “Design, Make, Play” book from the New York Hall of Science (2013).
 In general, we’ve found that the battery will light an LED and even power a buzzer when 8 “cells” of conductive dough are connected together by copper and nails.
 The insulator dough forces the electricity to run through the wires and nails, generating 1.5 volts or more of electricity needed to power the lights and buzzers.

 For recipes for the dough, ideas on how to build squishy circuits and batteries, visit the Squishy Circuits web site at http://courseweb.stthomas.edu/apthomas/SquishyCircuits/.

 Substitute Slime for Squishy Dough